U.S. and Georgia History Tests

 Both of these requirements can be satisfied by earning a passing grade in HIST 2111 or HIST 2112 (U.S. History) or their equivalents taken at another University System of Georgia institution or by passing the U.S. and Georgia history tests.
 Students who receive credit for the U.S. history course from a non-University System of Georgia institution or Advanced Placement will satisfy the U.S. portion of the requirement but not the Georgia history portion.
 The Georgia history requirement can be satisfied by passing HIST 4415 or by passing the Georgia history test.

-Students who choose to take the U.S. and Georgia history tests instead of one of the approved courses must contact the Center for Testing in 101 Lanier Hall to register for one of the scheduled testing dates (generally twice monthly during Fall and Spring semesters-see test dates below).
+Students who choose to take the U.S. and Georgia history tests instead of one of the approved courses must contact the Center for Testing in 100 Lanier Hall to register for one of the scheduled testing dates (generally twice monthly during Fall and Spring semesters and once per month during summer-see test dates below).
 To make sure that the requirement is satisfied in a timely manner, students are encouraged to take the tests in their freshman or sophomore years, or for transfer students, as soon as possible after transfer.
 Students should register early for their preferred test dates because test sessions may fill up.
 Only one test may be taken in a test session.
 Each test has 50 multiple choice questions.
 Students must receive a score of 60% or better on each test to satisfy the legislative requirement.

 Students will be allowed no more than four attempts at the Georgia history exam and four attempts at the U.S. history exam.
-After the 4th unsuccessful attempt, students will be required to pass HIST 2111 or HIST 2112 to satisfy the requirement for U.S. and/or Georgia history.
+After the 4th unsuccessful attempt, on either test, students will be required to pass HIST 2111 or HIST 2112 to satisfy the requirement for U.S. and/or Georgia history.

 PREPARING FOR THE TESTS: